This story was originally published and last updated .

-Many mobile apps and games include advertisements, which is perfectly fine — the developers have to eat, after all.
-However, some malicious applications go a step further by sending push notifications containing advertisements, or taking over your entire screen when you don't even have the app open.
-In a few cases, apps have even been caught pushing ads when the phone is asleep or on the lock screen.
+Many mobile apps and games include advertisements, which is perfectly fine (developers have to eat, too), but some applications go a step further.
+Some apps and sites like to push notifications containing advertisements, and particularly-malicious applications might take over your entire screen when you don't even have the app open.

-Malicious apps like those shouldn't have been allowed onto the Play Store in the first place, but if you're dealing with annoying spam notifications or full-screen popups, you've come to the right place.
-This guide will help you track down where the ads are coming from, so you can uninstall the app(s) responsible.
+If you're dealing with annoying spam notifications or full-screen popups, you've come to the right place.
+This guide will help you track down where the ads (or other unwanted content) are coming from, so you can uninstall the app(s) responsible.
 If you're receiving lots of notifications from your web browser, we'll show you how to manage them.

 The real app name is supposed to appear at the top, but some apps change the title to make it harder to tell where the ad came from.
-All you have to do is hold down on the app name and tap the Info button that appears — that will take you to the info screen for the application sending those ads.
-You can uninstall it directly from the info screen.
+All you have to do is hold down on the app name (or the app's card) and tap the 'App info' button, which will take you to the info screen for the application sending those ads.
+You can uninstall the app directly from the info screen.

 Push notifications containing ads are pretty common, but thankfully, they're usually easy to get rid of.
 On any phone running Android 5.0 Lollipop or higher, just press down on the notification to see which app it came from.
 Most of the time, the app name is already visible at the top of the alert, but some apps hide that detail.